jghalaei/MessageCodec/README.md

 # Simple Binary Encoder

-## Ambition:
+## Description

-### Design and implement a simple binary message encoding scheme to be used in a signaling protocol.
+This project implements a simple binary message encoding and decoding scheme tailored for a real-time communication signaling protocol.
+The codec is designed to handle messages with a variable number of ASCII-encoded name-value pair headers and a binary payload.

-## Assumptions:
+Key features of the codec include:

-- A message can contain a variable number of headers, and a binary payload.
+- Support for up to 63 headers per message.

-- The headers are name-value pairs, where both names and values are ASCII-encoded strings.
+- Header names and values are each limited to 1023 bytes.

-- Header names and values are limited to 1023 bytes (independently).
+- Support for a message payload of up to 256 KiB.

-- A message can have max 63 headers.
+- Straightforward serialization and deserialization of message objects.

-- The message payload is limited to 256 KiB.
+- Checksum for basic error detection.

-- Message can not be empty.
-At least one header or payload should be exist.
+- Versioning for openness to future changes

 ## High-Level Structure Overview